 Cornwall is a hub of creativity.
 You will find quirky galleries, performance spaces, indoor and outdoor venues, independent art studios, live music, cinemas and more.
-There are Cornish literature, music and dance, world-class theatre companies and Tate St Ives, you’ll be spoilt for choice.
+From Cornish literature, music and dance, world-class theatre companies and Tate St Ives, you’ll be spoilt for choice.

 6. Food and Drink

 Fresh-seafood, Cornish Cream Teas, local produce, ice cream and the world-famous Cornish pasty.
 In Falmouth, you can find a great selection of restaurants around events square.
 Our very own Koofi Café serves Starbucks coffee, fresh pizzas and a great choice of snacks.
-We have compiled a list of our favourite cafés in Cornwall below. certainly, there is something for everyone near-by.
+We have compiled a list of our favourite cafés in Cornwall below, certainly, there is something for everyone staying at Glasney Rooms.

 A gorgeous garden one day, a gallery or museum the next, or perhaps something a little more active – surf schools, boat trips, cliff top walking, cycling or even a theme park…take your pick.
 Moreover, Cornwall has a great selection of attractions for all.

 Penzance achieved Plastic-free status last December.
 In effect, the County is now uniting against straws, bottles, takeaway boxes and disposable forks.
 Because of this, 330 other towns aim to follow their example.
 Falmouth has made great progress with a commitment to banning single-use plastics on the Penryn Campus.
 Our campus-wide Sustainability #OurEffect campaign, which focuses on reducing single-use plastic use, encouraging recycling, green travel and biodiversity, is having a far-reaching social impact.